Accent Reduction Assessment

 Use of the Test

-The ALTA Accent test is an indicator of a candidate’s accent relative to the Standard American accent.
+The ALTA voice accent test is an indicator of a candidate’s accent relative to the Standard American accent.
 The test is a good indicator of performance improvement in ALTA’s accent reduction programs.

-Upon enrollment, the reading is provided to the client and the test can be done at any time by calling ALTA’s automated test recording line.
+Upon enrollment, the reading is provided to the client, and the voice accent test can be done at any time by calling ALTA’s automated test recording line.